Silvio Baldini

-Silvio Baldini (born 11 September 1958) is an Italian association football manager, currently in charge of the Italy U21 national team.
+Silvio Baldini (born 11 September 1958) is an Italian professional football manager who is head coach of the Italy national under-21 team.

 Career

 Early years

 Born in Massa but hailing from nearby Carrara, Baldini started his coaching career in 1984 at the age of 26 with Bagnone, an amateur Seconda Categoria team, which he led to immediate promotion in his debut year.
 In 1988, he became assistant coach of Massese.
 In 1989, he was appointed at the helm of the Promozione team Forte dei Marmi, which he led to promotion in 1991.
 After a single season with Viareggio, he finally obtained a professional coaching license and returned to Massese, this time as head coach, in 1992.
 Following that experience, he served as head coach for Serie C1 clubs Siena (1993–1995) and Carrarese (1995–1997).

 Chievo and Brescia

 In 1997, Baldini was chosen to fill the Chievo Verona head coaching position on what was his first Serie B job, leading the gialloblu to a final seventh place in the league table.
 He then moved next year to Brescia in 1998.